kafeijao/Kafe_CVR_Mods/OSC/README.md

 - `id` - Avatar unique id
 - `name` - Name of the avatar
 - `parameters`
-  - `name` - Name of the parameter, needs to match 1:1 and it is case sensitive
+  - `name` - Name of the parameter, needs to match 1:1 and it is case-sensitive
   - `input` [*Optional*]
     - `address` - Address [*string*] the mod will **listen** for incoming OSC messages [**ignored**]
     - `type` - Expected type of the incoming data: `Int`, `Bool`, `Float`, `Trigger` [**ignored**]